ikepaul/gabo-frontend/README.md

 -A successful flip means you can give that opponent one of your cards (by left-clicking on the card you wish to give)

 ## Missing Features
--Hidden cards
+- Hidden cards
--Being able to look at a select few of your own cards at the beginning of the game.
+- Being able to look at a select few of your own cards at the beginning of the game.
--Card abilities
+- Card abilities
--Choosing how many cards you wish to play with.
+- Choosing how many cards you wish to play with.
--Punishment cards for an incorrect flip.
+- Punishment cards for an incorrect flip.
--Lobby where players can click to play the game -Multiple games taking part at the same time.
+- Lobby where players can click to play the game
+- Multiple games taking part at the same time.

 # React + TypeScript + Vite